jonDel/nina_helper_package_mk2/README.md

     * Get Windows
 * Refined movement labels
 * Refined repetition labels
-* Accelerometer data (DB2 only, seperate function for memory usage reduction)
+* Accelerometer data (DB2 and DB3 only, separate function for memory usage reduction)

 Relevant data also included:
 * Number of subjects in database